-A native of Miami Beach, Darren Genet has been making films since he could hold a camera…He spent years mentoring in the commercial world with acclaimed directors such as Samuel Bayer, Marcus Nispel, Michael Bay and Tony Scott before entering the world of narrative filmmaking.
+A native of Miami Beach, Darren Genet has been making films since he could hold a camera…He spent years mentoring with acclaimed directors such as David Fincher, Michael Mann, Steven Spielberg, Tony Scott, and Michael Bay and before defining his own path as a cinematographer.
 Having received his MFA from the American Film Institute, his work has earned two Television Academy Awards, a nomination for the prestigious ASC Heritage Award, and has been honored twice at the Emerging Cinematographer Awards.
-His body of work in features and television with directors such as Chris Columbus, Francis Lawrence, Jonathan Levine, Tucker Gates and Ed Bianchi has earned him an invitation to join the ranks of the prestigious American Society of Cinematographers.
+His body of work in features and television with acclaimed directors such as Chris Columbus, Francis Lawrence, Jonathan Levine, Tucker Gates, Jonas Pate and Amy Heckerling has earned him an invitation to join the ranks of the prestigious American Society of Cinematographers.
 Over the years, his work has garnered attention from publications such as The Hollywood Reporter, Variety, American Cinematographer, and The New Yorker, having been praised as “luminous”, “provocative”,”lyrical” and “masterly.”

 Darren’s eclectic career as a director continues to evolve, helming network and streaming episodic shows, documentaries, music videos, and national commercial spots.
 His capsule collection of short films MUSE debuted at Cannes and was featured in Vanity Fair magazine.
 His Short film ‘At Risk Youth’ for the Black Lives Matter movement was featured on CNN and his work with the PETA campaign has gained national attention.